Snake: Religion

-In some parts of Christianity, the redemptive work of Jesus Christ is compared to saving one's life through beholding the Nehushtan (serpent of brass).
+In Christianity and Judaism, a snake appears before Adam and Eve and tempts them with the forbidden fruit from the Tree of Knowledge.
+The snake returns in the Book of Exodus when Moses turns his staff into a snake as a sign of God's power, and later when he makes the Nehushtan, a bronze snake on a pole that when looked at cured the people of bites from the snakes that plagued them in the desert.
+The serpent makes its final appearance symbolizing Satan in the Book of Revelation.
 Snake handlers use snakes as an integral part of church worship, to demonstrate their faith in divine protection.
-However, more commonly in Christianity, the serpent has been depicted as a representative of evil and sly plotting, as seen in the description in Genesis of a snake tempting Eve in the Garden of Eden.
+However, more commonly in Christianity, the serpent has been depicted as a representative of evil and sly plotting, as seen in the description in Genesis.
 Saint Patrick is purported to have expelled all snakes from Ireland while converting the country to Christianity in the 5th century, thus explaining the absence of snakes there.

-In Christianity and Judaism, the snake makes its infamous appearance in the first book of the Bible when a serpent appears before Adam and Eve and tempts them with the forbidden fruit from the Tree of Knowledge.
-The snake returns in the Book of Exodus when Moses turns his staff into a snake as a sign of God's power, and later when he makes the Nehushtan, a bronze snake on a pole that when looked at cured the people of bites from the snakes that plagued them in the desert.
-The serpent makes its final appearance symbolizing Satan in the Book of Revelation: "And he laid hold on the dragon the old serpent, which is the devil and Satan, and bound him for a thousand years."

 In Neo-Paganism and Wicca, the snake is seen as a symbol of wisdom and knowledge.
-Additionally, snakes are sometimes associated with Hecate, the Greek goddess of witchcraft.
+Snakes are sometimes associated with Hecate, the Greek goddess of witchcraft.